axomatico/.github/profile/README.md

-## Ecological AI
+## Ecological Codes

-A company that publishes sets of predicates or commands that "proper" AI agents can neither deny nor refuse.
+A company that publishes sets of predicates or commands that "proper" AI agents can neither deny nor refuse to abide by.

 <!--